C++ Math isunordered

 Example 1

-Let's see a simple example when the value of x is NAN.
+Let's examine a basic scenario where the value of x is not a number (NAN).

 #include <iostream>